KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 ### Project Overview

 Maji Ndogo is a fictional country with problems that mimic real-world issues that are faced by many people in many places across the globe.
 Multiple areas/fictionala issues will be addressed throughout the course of this project.
+This project will appeal to persons and organisations that are interested in finding solutions to problems that plaugue a lot of 3rd world/under developed and developing countries as well as persons and organisations that wish for the SDG goals to be reached.

+#### SQL:
 The first area that is addressed is the state of the water sources in the country.
 Here I will clean, analyse and visualise 60 000 records that can be found in Data sources 1 - 5.
+Will be referred to as "Water Related Data"

+*Key Findings: _*

+#### Data Visualisation & Storytelliing with PowerBI:
+Will be referred to as "Water Related Data"

+*Key Findings: _*

+#### Python Packages:
 Secondly, the Agricultural sector will be analysed.
 Here, I will create .py files to do the cleaning of data.

-This project will appeal to persons and organisations that are interested in finding solutions to problems that plaugue a lot of 3rd world/under developed and developing countries as well as persons and organisations that wish for the SDG goals to be reached.
+*Key Findings: _*

 *Kindly note that I am still working on this project.
 Certain portions may change depending on the results of my EDAs, my research and recommendations.